 Arizona Institute for Resilient Environments and Societies

 Arizona Institute for Resilient Environments and Societies (AIRES) coordinates interdisciplinary groups of faculty, students and projects across the University of Arizona’s campus, from climate science to public policy, law, the arts, water resources and beyond.
-Led by Professor Jim Buizer, AIRES explores and develops solutions with campus and community partners that will serve human and natural communities across the globe.
+Led by Sharon Collinge, AIRES explores and develops solutions with campus and community partners that will serve human and natural communities across the globe.
 Further, as part of the UArizona Office of Research Innovation & Impact, led by Senior Vice President, Dr. Betsy Cantwell, AIRES builds a robust web of environmental connections across colleges and departments that collectively make up Arizona Environment.

 AIRES includes many centers, institutes, and programs that work together to build a “Roadmap to Resilience,” drawing on the expertise of many colleges and departments to promote partnerships and interdisciplinary activities.
 Looking to the future, AIRES will help individuals, businesses and communities manage risk and find opportunities associated with solving the climate crisis.